+New Testament Course Descriptions

+NEWT

-NEWT New Testament Courses
+5100 Introduction to the New Testament

-5100 New Testament Seminar: Jesus and the Caesars 3 hrs.
-This New Testament seminar introduces students to the subversive and radical reconciliatory message of Jesus.
-Beginning with the canonical Gospels, this course invites students to the life and times of Jesus as remembered by the early church.
-Students will read stories of Jesus alongside narratives of the conquerors of antiquity and emperors of Rome such that the Messianic claims are made known in a given context.
-The course surveys the letters of Paul and the dawn of the early church through the lens of Jesus' counter-culture message and kingdom proclamation.
-Formerly BIST 6210.
-5150 The Early Church and the Empire 3 hrs.
+This course will survey the canonical writings of the New Testament comprised of the Gospels, Epistles of Paul, Catholic Epistles, Johannine Letters, and the Apocalypse.
+Students will be introduced to methods of exegesis and will be evaluated on their ability to use methods to understand texts in a proper context so that they might be interpreted in an informed way for contemporary communities of faith.
+This course will focus on literary and theological motifs of each New Testament writing based upon Judeo-Christian perspectives of dominant concepts such as" Messianic age, love, law, grace, salvation, parousia, eschatology, and judgement.
+Special attention will be given to the Second Temple period, Jewish nationalism, and the Roman occupation of Palestine, early persecution in Judea and the spread of the Gospel throughout the Roman Empire.
+This course is a prerequisite for NEWT 5150 and 6120.

+5150 The Early Church and the Empire

 This course investigates the epistolary books of the New Testament as well as Revelation.
 Special emphasis is made on developing exegetical skills appropriate for these books.
 Consideration is given to current exegetical issues (such as current understandings of Paul, first-century letter writing, and apocalypticism) and methods (such as historical and sociological criticisms).
 PREREQUISITE: NEWT 5100.

-Formerly BIST 6220.
-5200 Missio Dei: Scriptural Foundations This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
+5200 Missio Dei: Scriptural Foundations

+This course is foundational in the definition and demonstration of the Missio Dei in Scripture.
 The Missio Dei is key to understanding biblical reconciliation as both horizontal and vertical.
 Both the call and the activity of ministry should be understood in the context of Missio Dei.
 SAME AS: OLDT/INTS 5200.
 OFFERED: Online only.

-5310 Archaeology and History of the Ancient Near East This course introduces the basic sciences, theories and practices of archaeology, and how archaeological methods, research, and the study of human behavior help us understand the historical development and cultures of the ancient Middle Eastern world (Bronze Age through the first century).
+5310 Archaeology and History of the Ancient Near East

+This course introduces the basic sciences, theories and practices of archaeology, and how archaeological methods, research, and the study of human behavior help us understand the historical development and cultures of the ancient Middle Eastern world (Bronze Age through the first century).
 The course covers both archaeological technique and methods, and how these sciences help understand the contextual world of the Bible through its neighbors (the Sumerians, Babylonians, Assyrians, Egyptians, Persians, Greeks, and Roman histories).
 SAME AS: OLDT 5310.
-OFFERED: Online in the fall semester.
+OFFERED: Online/As needed.
 May also be taken by arrangement.

+NEWT (cont.)

-Formerly BIST 5100.
-5900 Research Design/Principles and Skills Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
+Research Design/Principles and Skills Methods of research, bibliography, and design for project or thesis, with attention to form and principles of writing.
 SAME AS: BLAN/CHIS/INTS/OLDT/THST 5900.

+6120 Interpreting and Preaching the Parables

+This course will be structured around the Synoptic gospels and introduce students to interpretive methodologies including biblical exegesis and hermeneutics as well as applied homiletical skills.
+While classical methods will be taught, students will also be exposed to newer forms of criticism including feminist, womanist, post-colonial, and post-structuralism.
+Emphasis will be placed on interpreting a text in its original context and moving forward to an application for contemporary listeners and the import of reception history as they learn to read texts with particular communities both past and present.
+As the parables of Jesus take center stage, students will be introduced to narrative preaching as a homiletical device and have the opportunity to hone their skills as not only students, but as preachers of the gospel.
+PREREQUISITE: NEWT 5100 and PAST 5500.
+SAME AS: PAST 6120